What is Nerlynx® (neratinib)?

 - Decreased appetite

 - Dry skin

 - Urinary tract infection

 These are not all the possible side effects of neratinib.
-Patients should talk to their doctor about what to expect with treatment with neratinib.
+Talk to your doctor about what to expect with treatment or if you experience any changes that concern you during treatment with neratinib.

 Things to know about neratinib

-While taking neratinib, patients should avoid eating or drinking grapefruit products, as grapefruit products may increase the levels of neratinib in the body, which can increase the potential for side effects.1,4
+Avoid eating or drinking grapefruit products while taking neratinib.
+Grapefruit products may increase the levels of neratinib in the body.
+This can increase the chance of side effects.1,4

-For more information, read the full prescribing information for neratinib.
+For more information, read the full prescribing information of neratinib.